bgoonz/gists-revamp/_CURRENT/7c605d2f/knex-docs.md

 `table.specificType(name, type)`

-Sets a specific type for the column creation, if you'd like to add a column type that isn't supported here.
+Sets a specific type for the column creation, if you’d like to add a column type that isn’t supported here.

 **index**